TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Administrators/Index.rst

 * setup several websites in one TYPO3 installation
 * setup several languages for each site

-Before TYPO3 9, it was necessary to setup the language configuration for each site manually with TypoScript.
+TYPO3 9 comes with a powerful site handling module which is documented in :ref:`t3coreapi:sitehandling`.
+This module allows you to set up multiple sites in a single instance of TYPO3, configure multiple languages for your site and it also manages URL handling for your sites.

-TYPO3 9 comes with a powerful site handling module which is document in :ref:`t3coreapi:sitehandling`.
-This includes, setting up sites, language configuration and URL handlling.
-Find out more about URL handling in the next section.
+You can find out more about URL handling in the next section.

-Even if you only use one language or only one site, it is recommended to setup the site configuration.
+Even if you use one language or only one site in your project, it is recommended you visit the site handling module.
 You can find it in the backend under :guilabel:`SITE MANAGEMENT`:
 :guilabel:`Sites`.

 .. image:: ../../Images/SiteManagement.png